hpcleuven/VscDocumentation/source/software/module_system_basics.rst

 be associated with either the same toolchain or compatible (sub)toolchains (see also https://docs.easybuild.io/common-toolchains/#toolchains_diagram).

-For example, once you have loaded one or more modules that use the ``foss/2023a`` toolchain, all other modules that you load should have been installed with the same toolchain or with compatible (sub)toolchains such as ``GCC/12.3.0`` or ``GCCcore/12.3.0``.
+For example, once you have loaded a module that uses the ``foss/2023a`` toolchain, all other modules that you load next should have been installed with the same toolchain or with compatible (sub)toolchains such as ``GCC/12.3.0`` or ``GCCcore/12.3.0``.

 Additionally, two versions of the same software packages can not be loaded